Everything you need to make the right decisions

 - Shaving preparations.
 This includes products such as gels,

-foams, creams, lotions and oils that are used to lubricate prior
+foams, creams, lotions and oils.

 - Depilatory products and bleaches, which includes depilatory

 creams and lotions, waxing and sugaring products for home

 use.
 Bleaches such as Jolen that lighten excess dark hair, eg

 The shaving and hair removal category continues to decline in